yeokm1/http-to-https-proxy/README.md

 ./http-to-https-proxy
-2019/11/03 22:54:50 Starting HTTP to HTTPS proxy listening to 80, forward to 443 with listening buffer 5000 2019/11/03 22:54:50 You can supply the listening and forwarding port and buffer size as 3 command line arguments 2019/11/03 22:54:51 Received request to route to host ABC.com and path /api/endpoint 2019/11/03 22:54:52 End of handler
+2019/11/03 22:54:50 Starting HTTP to HTTPS proxy listening to 80, forward to 443 with listening buffer 5000 2019/11/03 22:54:50 You can supply the listening and forwarding port and buffer size as 3 command line arguments 2019/11/03 22:54:51 Received request to route to host ABC.com and url /api/endpoint 2019/11/03 22:54:52 End of handler
 ...
 ```